pycharming/lantern_aws/README.md

      "access_token": "ya29.AHES6ZT ... ",
      "refresh_token": "1/G_aZr6_tIR ... "}

+### *Really* short version

+This will launch an instance with client secrets and user credentials associated to some lanterncyborg@gmail.com:

+    example/spawn <node-name>

 ## For finer control

 There are separate scripts to launch, configure, and start up lantern nodes.